Romans 5:1-5 He who locks steps with Christ will live the abundant life without fears or worries

 Those who are justified by faith will live the abundant life with ease and obtain the glory of God.
 Using Abraham as the backdrop, Paul identifies the traits of abundant living and glory.
 Abraham persevered in walking with God amid tribulations.
 This results in a proven character and hope; a life of abundance and ease.
 And Christendom honoured him as the father of faith whose faith brought salvation to the world.

 Perseverance enables us to refine our character and build the foundations while awaiting God’s perfect timing.
 Proven character causes us to be one with God giving us access to His grace and favour.
 Hope is supernatural confidence to live the abundant life with ease.
-Today’s devotion teaches us: He who locks steps with Christ will live the abundant life with ease.
+Today’s devotion teaches us: He who locks steps with Christ will live the abundant life without fears or worries.

 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have obtained our introduction by faith into this grace in which we stand;

 As partakers of this blood covenant, we become permanent and eternal recipients of God’s grace (charis in Greek); the gift of righteousness.
-As recipients of God’s grace, we have access to divine wisdom and authority that will empower us to fulfil our divine commission.
+As recipients of God’s grace, we have access to divine wisdom and authority that will empower us to help humanity and fulfil our divine commission.

 And we exult in hope of the glory of God.
 And not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character;